sui-foundation/sui-move-intro-course/unit-one/lessons/1_set_up_environment.md

 ### Mint a Demo NFT

-- Mint a demo NFT on the current network: `sui client create-example-nft`
+- Mint a demo NFT on the current network: `sui client create-example-nft`.
+You should see something similar to the following output:

 ![Demo NFT](https://github.com/sui-foundation/sui-move-intro-course/blob/main/unit-one/images/demo-nft.png)